Travel Vaccines and Advice for Chad

 It is required of first-time travelers to Chad to obtain a registration stamp through the National Police within 72 hours of arrival.
 Have two extra passport size photos ready for registration.

-What is the Climate Like in Chad?
+What Is the Climate Like in Chad?

 Chad tends to generally have a hot and tropical climate.Heat and humidity are to be expected.